hlplab/JSEXP/README.md

 # How to include this package into your projects

 We recommend using [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to add JSEXP to your project repository.
 This will allow you to pull/push the most recent updates of this package while continuing to develop your experiment-specific code.
+When you clone a project that contains a submodule, remember that you need to also clone the submodule (by default the submodule folder will be cloned but not its content).
+Use ```git clone --recurse-submodules https://github.com/chaconinc/MainProject``` during the cloning to also automatically clone all submodules contained in the project.